dLars99/PoKi/README.md

 3. How many poems are in the database?
     A: 32842
 4. Sort authors alphabetically by name.
 What are the names of the top 76 authors?
-    A: Run script for answer
+    A: Run script for full answer
 5. Starting with the above query, add the grade of each of the authors.
-    A: Run script for answer
+    A: Run script for full answer
 6. Starting with the above query, add the recorded gender of each of the authors.
-    A: Run script for answer
+    A: Run script for full answer
 7. What is the total number of words in all poems in the database?
     A: 374584
 8. Which poem has the fewest characters?
-    A: "Hi" with 6 characters
+    A: _Hi_ with 6 characters
 9. How many authors are in the third grade?
     A: 2344
 10. How many authors are in the first, second, or third grades?